 In my opinion, there’s no better food to get the year started with than chocolate cake.
 Yeah, on one hand January is when everyone goes on diets, but if you’ve been reading this blog for a while, you’ll know that I’m not about that life.
 I’m all about balance, eating healthy the whole year round as well as treating myself whenever I please!
 I love my green smoothies for sure, but cake is always a brilliant idea too.

 Not to mention a chocolatey, decadent vegan cake.
 Yep, this beauty is made with no oil/butter, eggs, or dairy!

 About this easy gluten-free vegan chocolate cake

 The frosting is probably my favourite thing about this cake.
 It was quite hard not to eat all of it by itself lol.
-And it’s very simple too, requiring just two ingredients, which are coconut cream and vegan chocolate.
-Because this frosting is so versatile, you could add it to other treats too, such as brownies or cookies.
+And it’s ridiculously simple, requiring just two ingredients, which are coconut cream and vegan chocolate.
+Super decadent, super indulgent, super creamy.
+Because this coconut frosting is so versatile, you could add it to other treats too, such as brownies or cookies.

 What’s to love about this cake?

 This gluten-free vegan chocolate cake is…

 - Very chocolatey.
 I mean, the more chocolate the better.

 - Fluffy and moist.